Best daily deals

 By

-These days wireless Bluetooth speakers are everywhere from high-end stores to the supermarket and they run the gamut in price.
+These days, wireless Bluetooth speakers are everywhere, from high-end stores to the supermarket, and they run the gamut in price.
 The sheer quantity and options out there are dizzying.
 They come in all kinds of colors, some have lights, and certainly, many don’t look like traditional speakers.
-Let’s go through the lowdown on what you really need to look at when choosing a Bluetooth speaker, and some tricks to get the most out of it.
+So here’s the lowdown on what you really need to look for when choosing a Bluetooth speaker, and some tricks to get the most out of it.

-Before we tackle Bluetooth speakers, we need to talk about something integral to all speakers (including headphones): frequency response.
+Before we tackle Bluetooth speakers, we need to talk about something integral to all speakers (and headphones): frequency response.
 How much accurate audio reproduction matters depends on where you plan to use your Bluetooth speaker.
-When you host an outdoor party, you won’t achieve an ideal sound, but probably just want to cut through environmental noise anyway.
-If you’re at home with your speaker, you can afford to be picky about the subtle nuances.
+For example, when you host an outdoor party, you won’t achieve an ideal sound, but probably just want to cut through environmental noise anyway.
+If you’re at home with your speaker, you can be a bit more picky about the subtle nuances.

-While a speaker’s frequency response chart gives you an idea of how a speaker will sound before you hear it, know that Bluetooth only transmits audio from 20Hz-20kHz.
-Don’t be alarmed: anything above or below that range is not audible to most ears anyway.
-Generally, bass frequencies land between 20Hz-300Hz.
+While a speaker’s frequency response chart gives you an idea of how a speaker will sound before you hear it, know that the full audio bandwidth runs 20Hz-20kHz.
+Generally, bass frequencies land between 20Hz and 300Hz.
 Mids are 300Hz-4kHz, and treble is 4kHz and higher.

 The importance of EQ